An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Applications to self-reciprocal polynomials

 because $A_q(z)$ is real, even and of exponential type.
 Therefore,

 Hence, for ${\rm Im}\, z>0$,

 (2) Suppose that $E_q(z)$ is a function of the class HB, that is, $E_q(z)$ satisfies \eqref{HB} and has no real zeros.
-Then, $A_q(z)$ has only real zeros by (1).
+Then, by (1), $A_q(z)$ has only real zeros.
 If $A_q(z)$ has a multiple real zero, then $A_q(z)$ and $B_q(z)=-A_q^\prime(z)$ have a common real zero.
-Thus $E_q(z)=A_q(z)-iB_q(z)$ has a real zero.
-It is a contradiction.
+Thus $E_q(z)=A_q(z)-iB_q(z)$ has a real zero, which is a contradiction.
 Hence $A_q(z)$ has only simple real zeros.
-The converse assertion follows from (1) and definition \eqref{def_B}. \end{proof}